Fall New Student Orientation

-Some live welcome events will be held on Tuesday, August 17.
+A Welcome to Campus event will be held on Tuesday, August 23.

 In the meantime, please visit the "First Steps" Information on our website for setting up your email, finding off-campus housing, learning about community resources, and more.
 Also continue to complete items on the New Student Checklist.
 Make sure to upload your photo for your student ID card by August 1!

 Have questions about Orientation?
 Send an email to email@example.com.